Skyerv/Skyerv/README.md

 <img src="https://i.postimg.cc/jSHQZFBb/output-onlinegiftools.gif" width="240px" border-radius="100px" img align="right">

-‣ My name is Amanda Rodrigues Vieira and I'm a Computer Science student at the Federal University of Technology – Paraná – Brazil. <br/>
+‣ I am Amanda Rodrigues Vieira, a Software Developer graduated at the Federal University of Technology in Paraná, Brazil. <br/>
-‣ I have a good knowledge of Data Structures and a good base in C and Java. <br/>
+‣ My academic journey has given me a good understanding of Data Structures and Algorithms, as well as a nice foundation in both C and Java. <br/>
+‣ Currently, I identify myself as a versatile full-stack developer, leaning towards front-end development. <br/>
-‣ I'm currently working with Typescript, NestJs, ReactJs, AWS, TypeORM and PostgreSQL. <br/>
+‣ My primary programming language is TypeScript, and I have experience working with frameworks such as Angular and React. <br/>
-‣ I'm willing to learn new things and gain experience in various areas.
-So, every opportunity is gold! <br/>
+‣ On the back-end, my experience is mainly with Node and Nest.js, but I have also worked with Java and a bit of .NET. <br/>
+‣ I've also had the opportunity to work with the Cloud, particularly AWS, with services like CloudWatch, Lambda, Step Functions, CloudFormation, and Amplify. <br/>
+‣ As much as I have more proficiency with Typescript, I am always open to learning other languages and technologies. <br/>

 [![Linkedin Badge](https://img.shields.io/badge/-Amanda%20Rodrigues-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/amanda-vieira-483a7820b/)](https://www.linkedin.com/in/amanda-vieira-483a7820b/)
 [![Gmail Badge](https://img.shields.io/badge/-amavie@alunos.utfpr.edu.br-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:amanda@manzoti.com)](mailto:amavie@alunos.utfpr.edu.br)